-The tour features a Conscious Information Station tabling event focused on sustainable lifestyle themes and a Town Hall dinner to develop a collaborative student led campus initiative at each school.
+The tour features a Conscious Lifestyle Expo tabling event focused on key lifestyle themes and a Town Hall dinner to develop a collaborative student led campus initiative at each school.

 Who hosts the event?
 The Turning Green team working with campus reps, student volunteers, faculty, and staff at each participating school.